B.S. in Criminal Justice & Restorative Justice

-Be a catalyst for change as you step into the forefront of this exciting and meaningful field
+Be a catalyst for change in the field of criminal justice

 Please use this academic map as a reference guide.
 Academic advisors are always available to discuss the required courses depending on each student’s needs.